 This is a loaded question.
-Guidance used to be to drink 1/2 your body weight in ounces of clean water daily.
-The Institute of Medicine now recommends 91oz for women and 125oz for men.
-It’s great to have a target to shoot for, but it might not be right for everyone.
+Guidance was to drink 1/2 your body weight in ounces of clean water daily, and the Institute of Medicine now recommends 91oz for women and 125oz for men.
+It’s great to have a target to shoot for, but it might not be suitable for everyone.
 And remember, you can get your hydration from fruit and veg too!
-But just know you need to drink more than you think!
+But know you need to drink more than you think!

 There are so many factors that go into deciding how much water is enough:

-Water should be the majority of what you drink, but you want to know that it’s safe.
-A good place to start is by checking your local water quality for contaminants, including heavy metals.
-The Environmental Working Group lets you check quality by zip code.
+Water should be most of what you drink, but you want to know it’s safe.
+An excellent place to start is by checking your local water quality for contaminants, including heavy metals.
+The Environmental Working Group lets you check the quality by zip code.
 If your budget allows, invest in a water filtration system.

-I’m a huge fan of the Berkey water filtration system which removes 200+ unsafe contaminants.
+I’m a massive fan of the Berkey water filtration system, which removes 200+ unsafe contaminants.

 What about reverse osmosis?
-Reverse osmosis (RO) strips the water of all minerals as well as pollutants.
-Again, this is a common issue I see with clients.
-They have been drinking reverse osmosis water for years and didn’t realize it had stripped their electrolyte balance.
-So if you drink RO water, add back the minerals with a pinch of unrefined salt.
+Reverse osmosis (RO) strips the water of all minerals and pollutants.
+Again, this is a common issue I see with clients, and they have been drinking reverse osmosis water for years and didn’t realize it had stripped their electrolyte balance.
+So if you drink RO water, add the minerals with a pinch of unrefined salt.

-If you are on well water, please get your water tested for parasites and any contaminants.
-I have worked with many clients whose source of their health issues was the well water they were drinking or even washing in.
-It can contain unwanted pathogens.
+If you are on healthy water, please get your water tested for parasites and contaminants.
+I have worked with many clients whose source of their health issues was the healthy water they were drinking or even washing in, and it can contain unwanted pathogens.